dojo/examples/widget-showcase/README.md

 npm run build
 ```

-To view the showcase, open the `dist` directory.
+To view the showcase, open the `output/dist` directory.

 ## How do I contribute?